 Placer County is comprised of over 1,400 square miles of beautiful and diverse geography, ranging from the residential and commercial areas of South Placer, through the historic foothill areas of Auburn, Foresthill, and Colfax, and to the County's jewel of the North Lake Tahoe basin.
 Placer is a great place to live, work, play, and learn!
 For more information about Placer County, please visit www.placer.ca.gov.

-Exercises direct supervision over technical and clerical personnel.
+Exercises direct supervision over assigned lower level technical and/or clerical staff.

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be: